Cauquenes: Administration

-Within the electoral divisions of Chile, Cauquenes is represented in the Chamber of Deputies by Ignacio Urrutia (UDI), Rolando Rentería (UDI), Manuel Matta (PDC) and Jaime Naranjo (PS) as part of the 18th electoral district.
-The commune is represented in the Senate Ximena Rincón González (PDC), Juan Castro Prieto (Ind-RN), Rodrigo Galilea Vial (RN), Juan Antonio Coloma Correa (UDI) and Álvaro Elizalde Soto (PS) as part of the 9th senatorial constituency (Maule).
+Within the electoral divisions of Chile, Cauquenes is represented in the Chamber of Deputies by Jaime Naranjo (PS), Paula Labra (RN), Consuelo Veloso (RD) and Gustavo Benavente (UDI) as part of the 18th electoral district.
+The commune is represented in the Senate Juan Castro Prieto (PSC), Juan Antonio Coloma (UDI), Rodrigo Galilea Vial (RN), Ximena Rincón Gonzaléz (PD) and Paulina Vodanovic Rojas (PS) as part of the 9th senatorial constituency (Maule).